drewww/dota2results/README.md

  * Gold data is not reported directly and is inferred by GPM information.
  * Kill data as reported by the final scoreboard doesn't seem to match kill data reported by GetMatchDetails.
  * The time of the final snapshot is usually substantially lower than the time reported in GetMatchDetails.
+ * Series-oriented data is not available.
+ * Games are organized by lobby_id, which is a transient id that is separate from the more enduring match_id.

 This data is accumulated over time.
-When the normal game-end detection logic from the primary `dota2results.js` logic identifies that a game has finished, it looks up GameStates that seem to match the GetMatchDetails information, relying on league_id and team_id.
+When the normal game-end detection system from the primary `dota2results.js` logic identifies that a game has finished, it looks up GameStates that seem to match the GetMatchDetails information, relying on league_id and team_id.
 Merging the MatchDetails object with the accumulated GameState object gives us enough data to make a good visualization.

 The visualization process is handled by `boxscores.js`.
 Most of the work here is in the design, the actual code is a pretty straightforward translation of the target design into node-canvas style code that can generate an image.
 The `generate()` function takes a MatchDetails object and a GameState object and combines them to create an appropriage image.
 This function draws on cached images of heroes.
 It doesn't have any major unusual dependencies, it's just a lot of detailed image work.